anhvir/c203/README.md

 }

 ```
-In my intention, I'll function `search(key, A, n, &cmps)` that search
+In my intention, function `search(key, A, n, &cmps)` searches
 for `key` in the array A[n], and also places the number of comparisons
-employed for the search into `cmps`.
+employed during the search into `cmps`.
 The function should return the
 index `i` where `A[i]==key`, or `NOT_FOUND` (which should be pre-defined
 as `-1`, right?) otherwise.